 Yes.
 An LLC operating agreement must be signed by each member that enters into the agreement.

 Is an LLC agreement the same as an operating agreement?

 Yes.
 Both LLC agreements and LLC operating agreements refer to the same document.

 Yes.
 The operating agreement is a contract because it binds the members of a company to the terms of the company.
 If a member is in breach of those terms, the LLC operating agreement can serve as legal recourse.

 The LLC operating agreement plays a significant role in the adding of new members.
 The operating agreement should describe, in detail, the procedures to follow when admitting new members, including the voting process.
 When adding a new member, this process of admission must be strictly adhered to.
 The operating agreement will then need to be amended once the new member is added.

 Writing an operating agreement is an 18-step process that includes defining legal terms, stating how long the LLC will be in existence, declaring the ownership of interests, detailing meeting requirements and voting rights, and describing the adding and withdrawal of members, among others.

 What is the difference between bylaws and operating agreement?

-The bylaws make up one half of the operating agreement.
+The bylaws make up one-half of the operating agreement.
 The other half is the buy/sell agreement.
-Bylaws describe the management of the company, including things like voting procedures, the minimum and maximum number of directors, and the way in which shareholder and other meetings may be called.
+Bylaws describe the management of the company, including things like voting procedures, the minimum and a maximum number of directors, and the way in which shareholders and other meetings may be called.
 The bylaws may be amended if enough directors vote to change it.